upleveled/system-setup/windows.md

     If this appears for you, follow the next steps to enable virtualization on your machine (if you don't receive the error, you can skip to the Docker testing step).

-    1. Close PowerShell and open it again as administrator (like in step 2).
-Copy the following text and right-click in the blue middle part of the PowerShell window to paste the text.
-Hit enter.
+    1. Close Hyper and open it again as administrator (like in step 9).
+Copy the following text, paste it in Hyper and hit return.

        ```bash
        Get-ComputerInfo -Property HyperVRequirementVMMonitorModeExtensions,HyperVRequirementVirtualizationFirmwareEnabled | Format-List